JogoShugh/ModularAspNetMvc/new/Programming with modules.md

 	}
 }
 ```

+## Separating functionality of a program into independent, interchangeable modules

 This is all simple enough, and you might say that we could add all sorts of mathematical methods to this
 `Calculator` class and end up with something like the calculator you have on your iPhone or Android, or the one